-- It would breach your human rights to stop you coming to the UK or make you leave.
+- It would breach your human rights to stop you from coming to the UK or make you leave.

 Further, all applicants will also be assessed against suitability criteria, which considers the applicant’s character and any potential mandatory and/or discretionary reasons for refusal, such as criminal convictions.
 This is an area of uncertainty so it is recommended to take legal advice prior to applying if you have any concerns about your circumstances.